haydenwalker980/dtel/docs/Customer-Support-Guide.md

 ## Assigning a number
 Usually, servers can get a number using `>wizard`.
 You may need to run `>assign <Channel_ID> <Number>` in these occasions:

 * Moving a number from a channel to another (unless the number is VIP, in which case use >reassign.)
 Run **after** de-assigning the original one.
 Remember to compensate for any paid months.
-If the number has expired, use >addcredit to charge any outstanding balance first (makse sure to specify that it's a negative amount of credits.)
+If the number has expired, use >addcredit to charge any outstanding balance first (make sure to specify that it's a negative amount of credits.)
 * Getting more then 3 numbers (must get approval from boss.)
 * `0800` (manager approval required.)
 (Note: we're no longer selling them)